queryluke/masseffect-5e-data/data/rules/saving-throws.md

 section: using-ability-scores
 order: 12
 ---
-A __saving throw__ - also called a save - represents an attempt to resist a spell, a trap, a poison, a disease, or a similar threat.
+A __saving throw__ - also called a save - represents an attempt to resist a power, a trap, a poison, a disease, or a similar threat.
 You don’t normally decide to make a saving throw; you are forced to make one because your character or monster is at risk of harm.